jgkite/compass-rgbapng/README.md

     gem install compass-rgbapng

-## Using rgbapng with your Compass project
+## Using rgbapng with your Compass project and Rails 3.1

-To use rgbapng with your project, require the plugin from your Compass configuration:
+To use rgbapng with your Rails 3.1 project, add the following to your `application.rb`:

-    require "rgbapng"
+    config.assets.paths << "#{Gem.loaded_specs['compass-rgbapng'].full_gem_path}/lib/"

 And then import the mixins to your SASS/SCSS files:

     @import "rgbapng";

+### If you're on <= Rails 3.0.x

+To use rgbapng with your <= Rails 3.0 project, require the plugin from your Compass configuration:

+    require "rgbapng"

 ### Configurable variables